Mukulsingh27/threads-lite/README.md

 CLIENT_URL=http://localhost:3000
 ```

-4. Start the server from root directory
+4. Start the server from the root directory

 ```bash
 npm run dev